Best Homemade Remedies For Cough

 1. Crank Up The Humidifier

-Low humidity dries out your nasal passages, which makes it more difficult to trap and get rid of the tiny bugs that lodge in your sinuses and eventually cause a cold.
+Low humidity dries out your nasal passages, making it more difficult to trap and eliminate the tiny bugs that lodge in your sinuses and eventually cause a cold.

 Exactly what is the remedy?
 Invest in a humidifier and run it whenever the air feels dry.
 The mucous membranes may stay moist with the use of a humidifier.